turif/interviewQuestions/StormFlinkPerformance/README.md

     * Messages with the "random" field set to "3" will be moved to topic "random3"
 * Perform the same task as above using Flink
   * https://flink.apache.org/
+* Verification - Within your Storm/Flink solutions:
+  * Verify that all the records have made it to the topics "random[1-3]"
+  * Verify that all the records have made it to the correct topic
 * Include metrics in your code
   * Determine the throughput of your system in bytes/second
   * Determine the rate of records/second